kelljchen/shopify-winter2021-ds-challenge/Challenge Responses.md

 In this case, the median order value is **$284** for the entire dataset.
 This is the value I would recommend using as an estimate for a typical order total.

 Other potential metrics:

-The recalculated average order value is **$293.72** if we exclude all orders with an amount greater than $730.50.
+The recalculated average order value is **$293.72** if we exclude all orders that are classified as outliers (amount greater than $730.50).
 In doing so, this calculation drops 141 orders from the dataset, which are representating really big orders (typically more than 4 pairs of shoes) and shops that sell uniquely expensive stock.
 The standard deviation of this same sample is **$144.4534.**

 The recalculated average order value would be **$302.58** if we only exclude the bulk orders (2000 pairs and more) and expensive stock ($25,725 per pair).